Skip to main content

 Fact Why it matters Official source

 Connecticut has 169 towns.
-Your town can affect transportation, senior center services, and local tax help. towns and counties
+Your town can affect senior center access, transportation, property tax help, and local referrals. town list

 Connecticut’s five Area Agencies on Aging